Help Patients and Their Loved Ones During the Most Difficult Time of Their Lives

 - Death and Anxiety

 - Communicating with Compassion

 - Cultural Competency at the End of Life

 - Self Care and Preventing Burnout

-The first step toward becoming a hospice volunteer is a phone interview, followed by an in-person interview.
+The first step toward becoming a Roper Hospice volunteer is a phone interview, followed by an in-person interview.
+A background check, health check, drug screen, TB test, and flu shot are required to volunteer.
 Please call 843-402-3118 to begin this process.
-I look forward to working with you!
+I look forward to hearing from you!

 - Hospice Care